gglessner/XLSXtract/README.md

 - Empty cells and non-text values are ignored
 - Text values are stripped of leading/trailing whitespace
 - When using `-w/--split-words`, each word from a cell becomes a separate entry
+- Words longer than the specified maximum length (default: 32) are skipped
 - Each unique word appears only once in the final output file
+- When using `-f/--filename`, only files with the exact name (case-insensitive) are processed
+- By default, shows word counts for speed; use `-p` to see each word (slower)
 - Statistics are shown at the end of processing:
   - Number of files processed
   - Total words found
   - Number of unique words written
+  - Maximum word length used
+  - Filename filter (if specified)
   - Output file location